niledatabase/niledatabase/examples/quickstart/node_react/README.md

 ### 5. Running the app

-You can start both NodeJS api server and the React frontend with `npm start`.
+You can start both NodeJS api server and the React frontend with `npm run start`.

 If all went well, your browser should show you the first page in the app, asking you to create a tenant.
 Feel free to create a tenant or 5.